Let’s take a moment to recap and celebrate.

 Educate yourself on new sites and tools.
 Learn their inherent languages via YouTube videos or blogs – find quick ways to learn.
 Many professionals can theoretically talk about social media sites thought they haven’t yet gotten the nuances from actual use.

 Carve out some time each week or month to find experts to teach you about the latest sites and tools – keep up your awareness of what’s coming and what’s useful to you.

 Get into it!

-In all of this activity, you may wish to keep across how your data is being used and read up on latest privacy aspects of your favourite sites.
-Through this I became interested in Blockchain technology.
-You may too!
+In all of this activity, you may wish to keep across how your data is being used and read up on latest privacy aspects of your favourite sites and secure your passwords and data to a comfortable degree.